maciej-radziejewski/sign-changes/README.md

  * `Presentation.nb`

-containing the presentation delivered in Będlewo on 23 September 2024, at the workshop _Analytic and Explicit results of zeros of L-functions_ organized by Gautami Bhowmik (Université de Lille), Anne-Maria Ernvall-Hytönen (Helsingin Yliopisto) and Łukasz Pańkowski (Adam Mickiewicz University, Poznań).
+containing the presentation delivered in Będlewo on 23 September 2024, at the conference _Analytic and Explicit results of zeros of L-functions_ organized by Gautami Bhowmik (Université de Lille), Anne-Maria Ernvall-Hytönen (Helsingin Yliopisto) and Łukasz Pańkowski (Adam Mickiewicz University, Poznań).